+It is an extremely somber fact that men, women, and children are trafficked every day across the globe.
+People desperate for an opportunity to change their circumstances are deceived and trafficked for sex, domestic work, hard labor, and even for their organs.
 Since the industry is criminal and hidden in nature, knowing what to look for is crucial in defeating it.
 The signs of trafficking, as well as the profile of victims, can be very different from country to country.
 This is one factor in human trafficking that leads us to place such importance on collecting good data—and using it in powerful ways.

-Red flags are raised in Southeast Asia
+Red flags are raised in South Asia

-Shanni* sat alone and afraid.
-Dressed in village garb, she was tightly clutching a bag on her lap.
-After about a half hour, she got up and began wandering around the station, seemingly searching for someone.
-Shanni continued to look lost and bewildered, so Love Justice transit monitors decided it was time to step in.
+Love Justice transit monitors first spotted Shanni* standing alone, looking concerned and fearful.
+Dressed in village attire, she was tightly clutching a bag on her lap.
+After about a half hour, she began wandering around the bus station, seemingly searching for someone.
+She continued to look lost and bewildered, compelling our monitors to approach her and ask if she needed assistance.

-More red flags in Africa
+Red flags in Africa

 In the southeastern part of Africa, a family with two fifth-grade boys was living in extreme poverty.
 The entire area had been affected, and this family was not the only one going hungry.
-The parents were desperate to provide for their children, so when a middle-aged man named Thambo* approached them and offered their boys seasonal farming work, the parents readily accepted the generous opportunity.
-Shortly after, Thambo and the two young boys set out on their journey.
+The parents were desperate to provide for their children, so when a middle-aged man named Thambo* approached them and offered their two boys seasonal farming work, the parents readily accepted the generous opportunity.
+Shortly after, Thambo and the young boys set out on their journey.

 In addition, we employ machine learning, a cutting-edge form of artificial intelligence, to weight the flags.
-Because of this technology, transit monitors know which red flags are indicative of a high risk of trafficking and which ones simply warrant further investigation.
+Because of this technology, our transit monitors know which red flags are indicative of a high risk of trafficking and which ones simply warrant further investigation.
 They also know which red flags are most relevant to the different parts of the world where we work.